-- The university must have procedures for assessing the quality of continuous learning. - Functional right to complement one's degree decreases the need for reeducation.
-Graduates should be ensured a cost-free possibility to complement their degree with studies of at least the extent of minor studies.
-A sufficient time should be guaranteed for complementing the degree in order to make it flexible for those in working life and corresponds to the derived needs to complement the degree. - 599 Internship posts and internship resources must be increased for local 600 domestic and international internship periods.
-An intern must get paid and 601 a just number of study credits.
-Internship periods must be provided for all 602 students, regardless of language skills, and international degree 603 programmes should include an internship period, if possible.
-University 604 should promote the internationalisation of students, and internationality 605 should be visible in each degree.
-There must also be active communication on internship posts in English.
-606 - All students should have an equal possibility to receive an internship grant.
-607 The internship support should be the same for all forms of internship.
-The 608 609 size of the internship support should be nationally unified, while taking into 610 account different internship forms.
-The application procedures of the University of Turku should be fair and all the money reserved for internship 611 612 support should be spent.
-The possibility for the grant should be available for 613 as many as possible.
-The university should be able to ensure the appropriate distribution of the internship support.
-The internship support must not be a 614 615 condition for recruitment. - The credit transfer of competence acquired by students in work should include clear practices decided in advance.
-This ensures the goal-oriented accumulation of competence during working and sufficient counselling.
+Trainee posts and trainee resources must be increased for local domestic and international trainee periods.
+Trainee must get paid and a just number of study credits.
+Trainee periods must be provided for all students, regardless of language skills, and international degree programmes should include trainee period, if possible.
+University should promote the internationalisation of students, and internationality should be visible in each degree.
+There must also be active communication on trainee posts in English.

+All students should have an equal possibility to receive trainee grant.
+The trainee support should be the same for all forms of traineeship.
+The size of the trainee support should be nationally unified, while taking into account different trainee forms.
+The application procedures of the University of Turku should be fair and all the money reserved for trainee support should be spent.
+The possibility for the grant should be available for as many as possible.
+The university should be able to ensure the appropriate distribution of the trainee support.
+The trainee support must not be a condition for recruitment.
-preliminary debate

-1.7 Mobility and internationalisation

-The university should promote the internationalisation of students and integration of internationalisation periods into degrees is to be supported.
-Study counselling should encourage to carry out studies and trainee periods abroad.
-Integration of internationalisation periods in the degrees is supported.
-The exchange agreements between universities should be reformed and the sufficiency of the number of quotas should be reviewed regularly.
+- The credit transfer of competence acquired by students in work should include clear practices decided in advance.
+This ensures the goal-oriented accumulation of competence during working and sufficient counselling. - 1.7 Mobility and internationalisation - University should promote the internationalisation of students by facilitating 637 638 the inclusion of studies during study exchange as part of the degree.
+Study 639 counselling should encourage to carry out studies and trainee periods 640 abroad.
+The exchange agreements between universities should be reformed 641 and the sufficiency of the number of quotas should be reviewed regularly.
 Possibilities for internationalisation at home must be increased.
-Possibilities provided by internationalisation should be observed in mobility.
-In mobility, sustainable travelling shall be encouraged.

-Studies completed abroad should be accepted in full, and the faculty-specific ECTS limits should be removed.
+Possibilities 642 643 provided by internationalisation should be observed in mobility.
+In mobility, 644 sustainable travelling shall be encouraged. - Studies completed abroad should be accepted in full, and the faculty-specific ECTS limits should be removed.
 Studies completed during an exchange period should be possible to include in a degree.
 In addition, the compensation of studies should be developed.
 When making exchange agreements, attention should be made to the international level of cooperation universities and to the quality of the education provided.
-Cooperation with universities outside the EU, especially in developing countries, should be increased.
-University level cooperation should not be conducted with universities close to the governments of totalitarian or human rights dumping countries.
+Cooperation with universities outside EU, especially in developing countries, should be increased.
 The university should pay attention to how cooperation with other universities impacts the realisation of human rights.
 The university should refuse cooperation, which is observed to contribute to violating human rights.
 Individual research and study cooperation, for example, field work related to research, can, however, be conducted on the basis of careful advance consideration.

-university student should have equal possibilities internationalisation abroad or at the home university.
+Each university student should have equal possibilities for internationalisation abroad or at the home university.
 Students should be encouraged for internationalisation disregard of study field, age or gender.
 In the accessibility of student exchange, attention should be especially paid to the internationalisation possibilities of adult students, students with children and students with disabilities.